Uqido/spec-specification-repository/README.md

 Specification rules used in this document are borrowed from a well-regarded, best practice coding guideline from our good ol' buddy Bjarne Stroustrup
 (https://www.stroustrup.com/JSF-AV-rules.pdf FYI, always worth a reading BTW :)):

-There are three types of rules: should, will, and shall rules.
+There are three types of rules: *should*, *will*, and *shall* rules.

 Each rule contains either a “should”, “will” or a “shall” in bold letters indicating its type.
-• Should rules are advisory rules.
+- Should rules are advisory rules.
 They strongly suggest the recommended way of doing things.
-• Will rules are intended to be mandatory requirements.
+- Will rules are intended to be mandatory requirements.
 It is expected that they will be followed, but they do not require verification.
 They are limited to non-safety-critical requirements that cannot be easily verified (e.g., naming conventions).
-• Shall rules are mandatory requirements.
+- Shall rules are mandatory requirements.
 They must be followed and they require verification (either automatic or manual).

 ### Naming Conventions